Website Feedback – Report a bug

 The RRC at Nambour will be upgraded and expanded for a more streamlined and better experience for our community.

 Once construction of the new RRC begins, wait times may increase.
 Signage will be in place to advise of any impacts.
-As an alternative, please use Buderim or Caloundra Resource Recovery Centres.
+As an alternative, please use Buderim or Caloundra resource recovery centres.

 Cooney Road and Nambour–Bli Bli Road intersection upgrade